sethmachine/richchk/README.md

 ## Usage

-Specific examples are provided in the [`examples/`](examples/) top level folder.
-These showcase the basic operations of a reading a map's CHK data, adding new data, and saving it to a new map.
+Specific examples are provided in the [examples/](examples/) top level folder.
+These showcase the basic operations of a reading a map's CHK data, adding new data, and saving it to a new map.  [hello_world.py](examples/hello_world.py) illustrates how to edit unit settings data and display messages.  [hyper_triggers.py](examples/hyper_triggers.py) shows how to add hyper triggers to a map and demonstrates this by spawning many Zerglings quickly in the map center.

 To use RichChk for map development, it is best to divide a map into two logical divisions: